Sask. restricting most private gatherings to household members only starting Thursday | CBC News

 Starting Christmas Day, retail services will be reduced to half capacity and large retail locations — retailers with an area larger than 20,000 square feet — will be reduced to 25 per cent capacity.

-These public health orders will be reviewed by Dr. Saqib Shahab, Saskatchewan's chief medical health officer, four weeks after they're implemented.
+These public health orders will be reviewed by Shahab four weeks after they're implemented.

 Small- to medium-sized businesses impacted by the public health order can apply for the Saskatchewan Small Business Emergency Payment (SSBEP), assuming they're eligible, said Moe.